A Woman's Essential Packing Guide for Marrakech

 Glamping in the Moroccan desert is not like your average camping experience.
 You are staying in traditional white tents; however, you have regular beds and many comforts of a home.
 Attached to each tent is a smaller separate tent that has a 'desert bathroom'.

 There is a good reason why men and women have traditionally worn light-weight scarves around their face - blowing sand.
 While the sand doesn't blow all the time, when it does you will want protection.

-You might want yoga pants or harem pants for yoga in the desert and just to wear while roaming around the camp.
+You might want yoga pants or harem pants for camel riding in the desert and just to wear while roaming around the camp.

 Kimonos are wonderful to throw over camis to cover your shoulders and to protect you from the sun.
 Loose tops will help keep you cool.

 This is just a reminder to bring them!

 To protect you from damaging your skin and from a potential vacation-ruining sunburn!